 10. Enjoy A Seine Picnic Like A Real Parisian

 Summer in Paris just has to include a picnic by the Seine.
-Some of my preferred spots are on Ile Saint-Louis or facing Ile Saint-Louis from the right bank where you have a view of Notre Dame.
+Some of my preferred spots are on Ile Saint-Louis or facing Ile Saint-Louis from the 5th arrondissement where you have a view of Notre Dame.

 I also love the tip of Ile de la Cité where the large willow is perched.